cjolowicz/retrocookie/README.rst

-Any changes you make in the generated project need to be backported into the template, carefully replacing expanded variables from ``cookiecutter.json`` by templating tags, and escaping any use of ``{{`` and ``}}``.
+Any changes you make in the generated project need to be backported into the template, carefully replacing expanded variables from ``cookiecutter.json`` by templating tags, and escaping any use of ``{{`` and ``}}`` or other tokens with special meaning in Jinja.

 Retrocookie helps you in this situation.

-It is designed to fetch commits from the repository of a generated project, and import them onto a feature branch in your Cookiecutter repository, rewriting them on the fly to insert templating tags and escape Jinja-special constructs.
+It is designed to fetch commits from the repository of a generated project, and import them into your Cookiecutter repository, rewriting them on the fly to insert templating tags, escape Jinja-special constructs, and place files in the template directory.

-Invoke retrocookie with the repository location for the generated project, and the name of a branch via the ``--branch`` option, and it will fetch the commits on that branch from the project, rewrite them, and cherry-pick them into the Cookiecutter.

 Under the hood,
 Retrocookie clones the generated project to a temporary directory and rewrites the clone using git-filter-repo_.
-It then fetches and cherry-picks the rewritten commits into the template.
+It then fetches and cherry-picks the rewritten commits into the template using pygit2_.

 Maybe you're thinking,
 how can this possibly work?
 Rewriting a generated project as a project template is like replacing the output of a program by its code.
-And you're right.
-But while the general problem of reconstructing the template code is unsolvable, in practise it is often enough to perform simple replacements of template variables.
+True, the general problem of reconstructing the template code is unsolvable.
-One reason this works so well is that the rewrite only needs to be correct for the handful of commits you're importing.
+But in practice, simple replacements of template variables work well when you're only importing a handful of commits at a time.

 Features